wendy-ha/Life-Expectancy-data-analysis-and-visualization/README.md

-# Analyzing the impact of vaccination on humna lifespans in developed and developing nations
+# Analyzing the impact of vaccination on human lifespans in developed and developing nations
 ## Technologies and resources
 - Python 3.6
 - Analysis libraries: numpy, pandas